 Computer vision powered by YOLO

 There is a common fear among some drivers today that autonomous driving will take their jobs.
 The truth is, nobody knows for sure, but many industry experts believe it is decades away at the earliest (if at all).

 Steve Nadig, Director - Mechatronics-Power Train, Body Builder and Chassis Systems at Daimler Trucks North America, said in a recent interview, "Daimler Trucks is going to take it step-by-step, safety-by-safety, use case by use case, to make sure that we are going to put the safest truck on the road possible...
 I think in 10 years we will still have a driver in the seat.
 At this point, I have not seen the evidence to take the driver out of the seat."

 Today there are over 2 million truck drivers in the United States who keep goods moving from ports to homes, and factories to job sites.
 Trucking is a critical industry and necessary to ensure commerce flows.
 Trucking will not go away any time soon.

 Trucking will likely follow a similar path as aircraft.
-A driver will be needed to ensure safety (for instance to takeover if road conditions become challenging), attach loads, tend to the tractor or trailer if something fails, etc. Computers will assume more responsibility with driving on long highway stretches under normal driving conditions.
+A driver will be needed to ensure safety (for instance, to takeover if road conditions become challenging), attach loads, tend to the tractor or trailer if something fails, etc. Computers will assume more responsibility for driving on long highway stretches under normal driving conditions.

-Automated driving may give give more leeway to change Hours of Service regulations because computers will enable to truck drivers to go longer distances and work more hours with less time with "hands on the wheel".
+Automated driving may give more leeway to change Hours of Service regulations because computers will enable to truck drivers to go longer distances and work more hours with less time with "hands on the wheel."

-Whether you know it or not, you have probably already interacted with some sort of autonomous driving.
+Whether you know it or not, you have probably already interacted with autonomous driving.
 Adaptive cruise control and lane assist are both forms of computer-controlled driving.

 Image courtesy of Synopsys